Depression and Low Mood

 Many people who feel low or sad, also feel anxious and vice-versa, so there may be more useful links under Anxiety.

-The Childline video at the bottom of this page explains how depression might feel in terms that are understandable and how looking at the Childline website can be helpful.
+The Childline video at the bottom of this page explains how depression might feel in understandable terms and how looking at the Childline website can be helpful.
 (Reminder- Childline is for young people up to age 19 years)

 • Moodtools A free App for managing depression with a mood tracker, videos, meditations and more.
 A sister App to the popular FearTools for anxiety.